josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/🛰️_the_immediate_crisis.md

   - non-violent pressure;
   - refusal to allow administrative delay to remain abstract.

-- The strike lasted 26 days.
+- Wangchuk fasted for 26 days.

-- It increased pressure on the government and connected examination reform to a nationally recognisable public figure.
+- The strike increased pressure on the government and connected examination reform to a nationally recognisable public figure.

-- Wangchuk ended the fast following concerns about his health and after government engagement, while protesters continued to insist that the central demands had not yet been fully met.
+- Wangchuk ended the fast on 23 July after negotiations, concern about his health and assurances that education accountability would receive parliamentary attention.

+- Ending the fast did not establish that the movement’s demands had been fully implemented.

 ---